Greg Hands: Sunak government

 Following the firing of Nadhim Zahawi in January 2023, Hands was appointed as his replacement as Chairman of the Conservative Party in a subsequent cabinet reshuffle.
 As chairman, Hands was responsible for party administration and the organisation of the Conservative Campaign Headquarters.
 In the November 2023 British cabinet reshuffle, Hands was replaced as Conservative Party chairman, and Hands returned to the role of Minister of State for Trade Policy.
 Returning to his previous brief, he joked, "I even kept my business cards from last time."
 Hands was made Minister of London as well.

 Post-parliamentary career

 In May 2025, Hands was appointed an advisor to EP Group, owned by Daniel Křetínský, which owns the Royal Mail.
 Hands was also appointed as a Strategic Adviser for Energetický a průmyslový holding, an energy company based in Prague, Czech Republic.

 Personal life

 Hands has dual American/British nationality.
-He lives in Fulham with his German wife Irina, and their son and daughter.
+He lives in Fulham with his son and daughter.
 Hands says that he speaks five European languages, including German and Czech.

 During the COVID-19 pandemic, his father, Edward, died with COVID-19 in a UK care home.

 Hands supports Plymouth Argyle and has appeared as a guest at supporters' association events.